gregory-ledenev/Vert.x-EasyRouting/README.md

 - Automatic parameter binding and response handling.
 - Use plain Java objects; no manual JSON serialization needed.
 - Minimal setup; start by extending the `Application` class and calling `start()`.
-- Designed for easy learning with no need to learn Vert.x to get started.
+- Designed for easy learning with no need to learn .x to get started.

 Get started in minutes and build clean, maintainable web apps with less boilerplate code.
 Here’s literally all it takes: